 Step 3: Create service account credentials

-To give the applications running on Kubernetes Engine access to Google Cloud Platform services, you need to use service accounts.
+To give your application running on GKE access to Google Cloud Platform services, you need to use service accounts.
+Service accounts allow you to define a set of IAM permissions associated with your application.

-To create service account, go to Service Accounts on GCP Console and click Create Service Account:
+To create a service account, go to Service Accounts on Cloud Console and click Create Service Account:

 - Specify a Service Account Name (for example,